VicTenCrafty/VicTenCrafty/README.md

 **Hi, I'm Vic!**

-My main programming language is **Python** with about 5-6 months of experience, but I started with **Lua** on Roblox in which i have coded for about a year!
-I'm 1 month into learning C++!
+My main programming language is **Python** with about an year of experience, but I started with **Lua** on Roblox in which I have coded for about a year!
+I'm currently learning to develop 3D games with C++

-I'm looking to create notable projects, currently focusing on learning minecraft modding.
+I'm looking to create notable projects, currently focusing on Polaris Client, a Minecraft client I am working on which you should definetly check out!

 Reach me on Discord at **victhecrafty**